Last Updated: March 3, 2017

 New York, NY 10017

-For purposes of federal privacy regulations, we identify our consumers as any individual that visits the Peerform website.
-We identify our customers as any individual that has applied for a loan (which includes completing a loan application and Borrower Membership Agreement) and any individual that has applied to become an investor (which includes a Questionnaire and a Subscription Agreement).
+For purposes of federal privacy regulations, we identify a consumer as any individual that visits the Peerform website.
+We identify a customer as any individual who has applied for a loan (which includes completing a loan application and signing electronically a Borrower Membership Agreement), and any individual who has applied to become an investor (which includes completing a Questionnaire and signing electronically a Subscription Agreement).
 We may change the designation of any customer to that of a consumer at any time, at our sole discretion, based on factors that may include suspected fraud.